katie-emmons/portfolio/README.md

 ## 181st Meeting of the Acoustical Society of America (2021)
 **Multitalker speech perception in neurodiverse populations.**

+Katherine A. Emmons (1), Annette Estes (2), Stephen Dager (3), Ross K. Maddox (4), Susan Astley Hemingway (5), John C. Thorne, Adrian KC Lee (2), Bonnie K. Lau (6)

-Katherine A. Emmons (1) (University of Washington Autism Center, University of Washington, 1701 NE Columbia Rd., Seattle, WA), Annette Estes (Department of Speech and Hearing Sciences, University of Washington, Seattle, WA), Stephen Dager (Department of Radiology, University of Washington, Seattle, WA), Ross K. Maddox (University of Rochester, Rochester, NY), Susan Astley Hemingway (Center on Human Development and Disability, University of Washington, Seattle, WA), John C. Thorne, Adrian KC Lee (Department of Speech and Hearing Sci., Univ. of Washington, Seattle, WA), and Bonnie K. Lau (Dept. of Otolaryngology-Head and Neck Surgery, University of Washington, Seattle, WA)
+(1) University of Washington Autism Center, University of Washington, 1701 NE Columbia Rd., Seattle, WA, (2) Department of Speech and Hearing Sciences, University of Washington, Seattle, WA), (3) Department of Radiology, University of Washington, Seattle, WA), (4) University of Rochester, Rochester, NY),(5) Center on Human Development and Disability, University of Washington, Seattle, WA), (6) Dept. of Otolaryngology-Head and Neck Surgery, University of Washington, Seattle, WA)

 The ability to selectively attend to one talker in the presence of competing talkers is a crucial skill employed in everyday life.
 In this study, multitalker speech perception thresholds were measured in three groups; Autism Spectrum Disorder (ASD), Fetal Alcohol Syndrome Disorder (FASD), and an age- and sex-matched typically functioning (TF) group.
 Participants listened to three simultaneous sentences from the Coordinate Response Measure corpus: the target stream to be attended (0° azimuth) and two spatially separated (45° azimuth) masker streams.
 Participants were asked to identify the color and number associated with the callsign “Charlie.”
 Target-to-masker ratios (TMRs) were estimated based on the average of four runs in which the target was fixed at 40 dB SPL and maskers were adaptively varied using a one-up-one-down procedure to estimate 50% correct.
 The target speaker was always male; the two maskers were either male/male or female/female.
 Overall, TMR thresholds were higher in both ASD and FASD groups than the TF group.
 Additionally, a negative correlation between intellectual ability and TMR thresholds was observed.
 These preliminary results suggest intellectual ability may impact how well listeners perceive speech in multitalker situations, especially in neurodiverse populations.

 [Link to meeting program](https://acousticalsociety.org/wp-content/uploads/2022/01/Seattle_Program.pdf)